Trichilia catigua

 Trichilia catigua is a flowering plant species in the genus Trichilia.

 The species is used in folk medicine and shamanism in the aphrodisiac and stimulant catuaba.
 Cinchonain-Ib is a flavonolignan found in the bark of T. catigua.
+Catuaba from Trichilia catigua was found to increase the release of Serotonin as well as Dopamine in rats.
+Additionally, Trichilia catigua was shown to have neuroprotective effects in rats.